 I reached nearly three times as many people when I promoted a post, and the big reason for that is Friends of Fans.
 In fact, it wasn’t until I looked at these stats that I realized just how important these non-Fans are.
 They make up 46% of engagement and 48% of Talking About This for Promoted Posts.
 That’s nearly half!

 Even without promotion, I’m seeing 29% of engagement and 33% of Talking About This from non-Fans.
 These are important people that you must keep in mind!

 First, keep in mind that my results always tend to be a small sample size.
 This is just my Page of 5,000 Fans.
 It does not mean that this applies globally, so keep these numbers in perspective.

-Also, much of this budget was spent because I had a free coupon code to burn, so I won’t typically promote posts this often.
+Also, much of this A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. was spent because I had a free coupon code to burn, so I won’t typically promote posts this often.
 And when I do, I’ll be more strategic about it going forward.

 I’ll focus these dollars on promoting posts that will lead to direct revenue.
 With this test, I wasn’t particularly strict about that rule.

 But my results show quite clearly that you can get an awful lot for very little money by promoting your Facebook posts.
 If you can reach more than three times as many people with a product offer by spending only $6, I’d consider that money well spent.

 Here are some visuals around the data I found.
 Feel free to pass it on!